pepoman/RekognitionWPython/README.md

 # RekognitionWPython
-A simple test of Rekognition AWS function with Python mplementation Aspects:
+A simple test of Rekognition AWS function with Python, as of first version it only detects the mood giving an image filename and bucket in S3 that is specified in mood.py

+Following Steps:
+Add picture location functions

+Implementation Aspects:

 • Define API
 Implementation is done using Boto 3.